Beauty YouTubers are proven to be some of the most valuable creators to partner with. Here's how your brand can collab with them for future campaigns.

 4. Gifted Products

-If you’re looking to get creators about your products ASAP, gifting products is a cost-effective way to make it happen.
+If you’re looking to get creators about your products, gifting products can make it happen (on a small scale).

 The concept is simple — you hook creators up with freebies and samples in exchange for social shout-outs and reviews.
 “Free” is a powerful motivator for creators and influencers of all shapes and sizes.